Bruno-Vdr/vssg/Doc/Playground.md

 Enter the Blog directory by doing cd Blog, and then running 'vssg show -a' you should get:

 ![image](pictures/vssg_show.png)

-From there you can add a push in Topic 1 by doing: cd ./81a0f184b9a5e507 vssg push Lorem.txt

-Link the pushes between them :

-vssg chain

-Bend the redirection to the last entry (this Lorem.txt)

-vssg bend

-At anytime you can browse the Blog by opening a .htm file in your browser.

 You can now have a look at all vssg command, and try updating and customizing things.